StrangeRanger/bash-style-guide/content/aesthetics.md

 ////
 //// tab | Single Line Block Statement

-- **Clarity and Maintainability**: Single-line statements should be concise and clear to enhance readability, especially for straightforward conditions or loops.
-Always ensure that single-line statements preserve the script’s logical structure, facilitating easier updates and understanding.
+- **Clarity and Maintainability**: Single-line statements should be clear and concise.
+Always preserve the script’s logical structure to facilitate easier updates and understanding.
-- **Avoid Clutter**: Refrain from adding multiple commands or complex logic to single-line statements, including else statements.
-This helps maintain clarity and prevent code clutter.
+- **Avoid Clutter**: Avoid adding multiple commands or complex logic to single-line statements.
+This helps maintain clarity and prevents code clutter.

 ///// details | Example